 Testing of Metering and Provision of Information

+First Gas shall use reasonable endeavours, including by means of periodic testing in accordance with the Metering Requirements, to ensure that Metering is Accurate.
+The Interconnected Party may request, and First Gas shall then provide:

+reasonable technical information relating to the Metering at a Delivery Point;

+a copy of First Gas’ planned maintenance schedules relating to any Metering; and

+the results of any testing of any Metering.

-First Gas will:
+In relation to any new Metering, First Gas will:

-no earlier than 3 Months before Metering is placed into service, test each meter and other gas measurement device forming part of that Metering; and
+no earlier than 3 Months before that Metering is placed into service, test each custody transfer meter and other gas measurement device forming part of that Metering; and

-where the Metering includes a verification meter, conduct an in-situ verification test of each custody transfer meter as soon as practicable after Metering is placed into service,
+where the Metering includes a verification meter, conduct an in-situ verification test of each custody transfer meter as soon as practicable after that Metering is placed into service,

 to ensure that the Metering is Accurate.
 If the Metering is found to be Inaccurate, First Gas will service, repair, re-calibrate or replace it, then re-test it to establish that it is Accurate.
-First Gas will provide the Interconnected Party with written evidence of testing pursuant to this section 3.3.
+First Gas will provide the Interconnected Party with written evidence of testing pursuant to this section 4.4.

-First Gas shall use reasonable endeavours, including by means of periodic testing in accordance with the Metering Requirements, to ensure that Metering is Accurate.
-The Interconnected Party may request, and First Gas shall then provide:

-reasonable technical information relating to Metering;

-a copy of First Gas’ planned maintenance schedules relating to Metering; and

-the results of any testing of Metering.

 Unscheduled Testing of Metering